Geography (Ptolemy): Renaissance

 Catigara is also shown at this location on Martin Waldseemüller's 1507 world map, which avowedly followed the tradition of Ptolemy.
 Ptolemy's information was thereby misinterpreted so that the coast of China, which should have been represented as part of the coast of eastern Asia, was falsely made to represent an eastern shore of the Indian Ocean.
 As a result, Ptolemy implied more land east of the 180th meridian and an ocean beyond.
-Marco Polo’s account of his travels in eastern Asia described lands and seaports on an eastern ocean apparently unknown to Ptolemy.
-Marco Polo’s narrative authorized the extensive additions to the Ptolemaic map shown on the 1492 globe of Martin Behaim.
+Marco Polo's account of his travels in eastern Asia described lands and seaports on an eastern ocean apparently unknown to Ptolemy.
+Marco Polo's narrative authorized the extensive additions to the Ptolemaic map shown on the 1492 globe of Martin Behaim.
 The fact that Ptolemy did not represent an eastern coast of Asia made it admissible for Behaim to extend that continent far to the east.
-Behaim’s globe placed Marco Polo’s Mangi and Cathay east of Ptolemy’s 180th meridian, and the Great Khan’s capital, Cambaluc (Beijing), on the 41st parallel of latitude at approximately 233 degrees East.
-Behaim allowed 60 degrees beyond Ptolemy’s 180 degrees for the mainland of Asia and 30 degrees more to the east coast of Cipangu (Japan).
+Behaim's globe placed Marco Polo's Mangi and Cathay east of Ptolemy's 180th meridian, and the Great Khan's capital, Cambaluc (Beijing), on the 41st parallel of latitude at approximately 233 degrees East.
+Behaim allowed 60 degrees beyond Ptolemy's 180 degrees for the mainland of Asia and 30 degrees more to the east coast of Cipangu (Japan).
 Cipangu and the mainland of Asia were thus placed only 90 and 120 degrees, respectively, west of the Canary Islands.

 The Codex Seragliensis was used as the base of a new edition of the work in 2006.
-This new edition was used to "decode" Ptolemy's coordinates of Books 2 and 3 by an interdisciplinary team of TU Berlin, presented in publications in 2010 and 2012.
+This new edition was used to "decode" Ptolemy's coordinates of Books 2 and 3 by an interdisciplinary team of Technische Universität Berlin, presented in publications in 2010 and 2012.